 - A weakened immune system

-- People taking specific medications (Speak to your doctor and dentist about this)
+- Those who take specific medications (consult your doctor and dentist about this)

 - Immune-suppressing prescriptions